Culture Vs. Biology: What Causes ADHD?

 “My group practice, in Jasper, Indiana, cares for more than 800 Amish families, who forbid TV and video games.
-We haven’t diagnosed a single child in this group with ADHD.
-Obesity is also virtually nonexistent in this population.”
+We haven’t diagnosed a single child in this group with ADHD.”

-“On the other hand, we care for several Amish families who have left the church and adopted a modern lifestyle, and we do see ADHD and obesity in their kids.
+“On the other hand, we care for several Amish families who have left the church and adopted a modern lifestyle, and we do see ADHD…in their kids.
 Obviously, the genes in these two groups are the same.
 What’s different is their environment.”

 ADDitude editors: While some environmental factors almost certainly do influence the development of ADHD, more than 1,800 studies have been conducted on the role of genetics in ADHD, creating strong evidence that ADHD is mostly genetic.